Business | Litigation | Real Estate | Wills & Estates

 Avoiding Mistakes

-If an employee is terminated, it should be done in a considerate manner and in person.
-In fact, courts have sometimes awarded additional damages to an employee who was terminated in an insensitive manner given all of the circumstances.
+If an person's employment is terminated, it should be done in a considerate manner and preferably in person.
+Employers should remember that courts have sometimes awarded additional damages to an employee who was terminated in an insensitive manner given all of the circumstances.

 Employers should also be aware that some group policies require the employee to be actually providing services to the employer as a condition of coverage.
 If an employee has been dismissed without cause, then the termination would disentitle the employee to coverage under those conditions.
 Any employer with a group benefits package should consult with their insurance provider to see if coverage can be extended to cover the notice period as well.
 They should also consider revising their employee benefits policy and employment contracts to properly cover this scenario.
-The loss may be relatively small if the employee only had a large dental bill during the notice period that would otherwise have been covered by the benefits package.
-However, if long term disability coverage was included, for example, and the employee became permanently disabled during this time, the potential liability for the employer could be devastating.
+Whether or not this can be done will depend on the policy.
+The loss from premature termination of benefits may be relatively small if the employee only had a minor dental bill during the notice period that would otherwise have been covered by the benefits package.
+However, long term disability coverage was included, for example, and the employee became permanently disabled during the notice period they should have received, the potential liability for the employer could be extremely expensive.

-As a final note, the employer should also consider allowing the employee to have any life insurance or other insurance contracts assigned to them personally rather than terminating them.
-It may not always be possible and of course, the employee would have to pay the future premiums.
+As a final note, the employer should also consider giving the employee the option to have any life insurance or other insurance contracts assigned to them personally rather than simply terminating coverage.
+This may not always be possible and of course, the employee would need to pay the future premiums.
 It may be that an employee no longer qualifies for coverage and will be prejudiced if a policy could have been taken over by them but they were not given the opportunity.